wandersonwhcr/k8s-examples/network-policy/README.md

 # network-policy

-This example creates network policies to allow and deny requests between pods.
+This example creates network policies to allow and deny network traffic between pods.
 Installed Kubernetes Container Network Interface (CNI) must handle `NetworkPolicy` resources to configure these permissions. k3d (k3s) uses Flannel CNI by default and it reads these definitions.